attilakoksal/ChessProject/README.md

 ### Languages/Tools/Technologies:

-C++ - This project will be programmed primarily using C++ 11.
+* C++ - This project will be programmed primarily using C++ 11.

-Visual Studio Code - This is a text and code editor that we will use to write and test code in Windows/Mac OS.
+* Visual Studio Code - This is a text and code editor that we will use to write and test code in Windows/Mac OS.

-Git - This is a version control system that allows us to make changes to the Github project repository, through either Linux or Windows using Git bash.
+* Git - This is a version control system that allows us to make changes to the Github project repository, through either Linux or Windows using Git bash.

-Valgrind - This is a Linux tool which detects errors and memory management bugs in C++ code.
+* Valgrind - This is a Linux tool which detects errors and memory management bugs in C++ code.
 We utilize this tool to fix memory leaks in our project code.

-Vim - This is a text editor that enables us to edit code in Linux.
+* Vim - This is a text editor that enables us to edit code in Linux.

-We plan to use C++, an object oriented language, to develop this project.
+* Programming Language: We plan to use C++, an object oriented language, to develop this project.
 We also need a chess rulebook of some form and a game engine to ensure the game is developed properly.
 We aim to create an app with a PVP (player vs player) game   interface.
 With the current time constraints, we will also try to add additional graphics or sound systems to make the game experience more engaging.

 ### What will be the input/output of our project?